johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable or don't configure this policy, these events will not be fired.

+Note:
-This policy is a temporary workaround, and enterprises should still work to remove their dependencies on these mutation events.
+This policy is a temporary workaround and will be obsolete starting with Microsoft Edge version 137.

   #### Supported features: